benbalter/benbalter.github.com/posts/_posts/2012-10-19-we-ve-been-trained-to-make-paper.md

 ### It's about content

 Let's just concentrate on what matters: the content.
 When you separate design from content, things get a lot cleaner and a lot easier to work with.
-All of a sudden we can now use the best collaboration tools that mankind has made to date, rather than publishing tools that were made for a bygone generation.
+From now on, instead of clicking the little blue "W" out of habit, ask "does this really need to be a piece of paper?"
+If not, all of a sudden you can now use the best collaboration tools that mankind has made to date, rather than publishing tools that were made for a bygone generation.

 And it's not that hard.
-You can just click "edit" below, or the next project that comes across your plate, give git a try:
+You can just click "edit" below (as an example), or the next project that comes across your plate, give git a try:

 1. [Learn](https://gist.github.com/3914310) Markdown - it takes 30 seconds.
 Honestly.
 2. [Signup](https://github.com/signup/free) for a GitHub account - it's free!